-Depending on the job, hiring managers and recruiters may sift through a large amount of resumes from hopefuls who are looking to make an impression.
+Depending on the job, hiring managers and recruiters may sift through a large number of resumes from hopefuls who are looking to make an impression.
 Because they scan a lot of information in very little time, you want to increase the chances of your resume standing out by following resume format tips.
 Several key points can help grab a recruiter's attention and send your resume to the top of the list.
-Use the following tips to compile a resume that makes a powerful statement.

 The resume format tips listed above should help you think about what it takes to create an eye-catching resume.
 Remember that you are trying to make a good impression within 30 seconds, so it's important to pay attention to the format of your resume.

 Now that you have an idea of what recruiters are looking for, you should be able to craft a resume that catches their attention.
 If you need some extra advice, LiveCareer has many tips and tricks that can help.